crazoter/My-Docs/docs/manga_reviews.md

 * Should you read it: If you like stories that give you diabetes and you enjoy reading about otakus hanging out
 * **Tidbit**: Flat-chested Narumi

+### The Undefeatable Swordsman (Quality Score: 9/10, (+?))
+* Synopsis: MC is very badass
+* Genre: manhwa, shounen
+* Setting: Feudal times, Korea, martial arts, Taoism
+* Release rate: Irregular
+* Read until: Ch38
+* points:
+  * The story still feels kinda young, it's only completed like maybe 1-2 story arcs
+  * SPOILER-ISH: MC becomes pretty damn OP pretty quick, like maybe even abit too quick tbh
+    * SPOILER-ISH: I'm honestly expecting the MC to fall to the dark side somewhere down the road because of how fast he is going
+* Should you read it: It's still too early to draw conclusions on the quality of this manhwa.
+So far, so good.

 ### Oresama Teacher (Quality Score: 10/10 (+2*))
 * Synopsis: Delinquent girl turns a new leaf (?) when she changes school
 * Genre: shojo, romcom (focus on comedy)